 Product tours are generic by design because they funnel your user down the same path – regardless of what they really need and what they are trying to accomplish with your product.

-Which brings us to the most viable alternative of product tours – the interactive walkthrough.
+The most viable alternative solution to product tours is the interactive walkthrough.

 In a nutshell: walkthroughs are interactive in-app experiences that nudge your users to take action and use important features in your software product that will help them reach the desired milestones in their user journey.

 Instead of boring consecutive tooltips, you can use a range of UI elements such as checklists, modals, driven actions, and native tooltips to create a successful product walkthrough.

 The best way to illustrate this is through an example.
 Let’s take another of our clients, Kontentino:

-Kontentino is a social media management app for agencies and brands and the walkthrough they did in Userpilot kinda blew our mind (btw. read our case study how it helped them boost activation by 10% in a month here):
+Kontentino is a social media management app for agencies and brands and the walkthrough created with Userpilot helped them boost activation by 10% in a month.

-Kontentino starts its interactive walkthrough (see full case study how it helped them boost their new user activation rate by 10% in a month here) with a welcome screen with a microsurvey – to be able to segment their users by use case and personalize the subsequent experiences accordingly:
+Kontentino starts its interactive walkthrough with a micro survey, to be able to segment its users by use case and personalize the subsequent experiences accordingly.

 As we know personalization in SaaS companies is essential for a high engagement rate.
-The personal touches shine through the communication: Hana from Kontentino welcomes new users personally:
+The personal touches shine through their communication: Hana from Kontentino welcomes new users personally.

-After pressing ‘Let’s start’ – the new user is nudged towards the two key activation points for a social media scheduler that we discussed before:
+After pressing ‘Let’s start’ – the new user is nudged towards the two key activation points for a social media scheduler: